vladisuave/3dprintingcenter/3d-printing-center-curriculum.md

 **Examples to spark ideas:**
 - Pencil holder that doesn't tip over
+- Pencil topper
+- Pencilcase
 - Hook for backpack
+- Bookmark that stays in place
-- Phone stand for watching videos
+- Cord organizer for headphones
 - Organizer for small toys or supplies

 ### Design Process (30 minutes)